CymraegBob/BlogPosts/posts/index.md

 Hi, I'm Robyn (Call me Bob)

 I've been many things, programmer, student, baker.
-I spend my productive time programming, repairing things and getting disappointed about the british public transport infrastructure.
+I spend my productive time programming, repairing things, making pottery, and feeding my friends good food.

 This website serves as a intentional digital footprint, a record of past projects, thoughts on the world and generally things I find interesting, as such this website lives and breathes so it's never quite finished.

 The world can be a busy mess, but it's important to focus on how we make it better for ourselves and those we share it with.
 I spend a good amount of my time reading/thinking about the world, how people come together to make something more than ourselves.

-Above all else I value **community**, **sustainability**, **Égalité**.
+Above all else I value **community**, **sustainability**, **equality**.

 From each according to their ability, to each according to their needs.